TransformTO: Strategy

 The plan includes four component strategies, covering buildings, transportation, waste, and natural systems.
+The 2026-2030 five year plan includes five steps to reaching net zero, including increasing access to low-carbon transport and limiting emissions associated with waste and wastewater.

 Governance

 In May 2022, the Toronto City Council endorsed a city-created "Accountability and Management Framework" that is meant to guide long term implementation of the strategy.
 The framework aligns with the C40 climate action planning framework.
 It calls for the creation of three groups: